edupoux/MVA_2023_SL/README.md

 Once everyone is connected, you will have some time to ask questions about the class and then we will let you answer the quizz.

+Regarding the deadline for the project one-pager: we let you have one more week to write it and we will collect them on Friday 24th .

 ## Course Organizers
 Emmanuel Dupoux (EHESS & Meta), Benoît Sagot (INRIA), Robin Algayres (ENS), Neil Zeghidour (Google Brain)